yaraiosdev/Lenda/README.md

 ## This information may be used to provide you services, improve the App’s functionality, and for research and development purposes.

-Sharing of User Data
+-Sharing of User Data
-##We may share your user data with third parties in the following circumstances:
+## We may share your user data with third parties in the following circumstances:

 a.
 With your consent, for example, when you provide us with your contact details for us to share with a healthcare provider;